GamutInc/run-your-gpt/README.md

 1. **Google Colab Notebook**: This [notebook](https://colab.research.google.com/drive/1BkL7zYVYtn0JPYKMPJ0tJmK-zMtINx0P?usp=sharing) contains the AI model and establishes a WebSocket connection along with a normal server for interaction.

-2. **Example Python File**: This file demonstrates how to interact with the AI model programmatically.
+2. **Example Python File**: Both Files demonstrates how to interact with the AI model programmatically, you can use any one of the two streaming methods to complete the task.
+But be ready with a reason of why you selected it.

 ## Tasks